-The Essex Numismatic Society and the Chelmsford Museum
+The Essex Numismatic Society

 The Essex Numismatic Society was formed, as the Chelmsford & District Numismatic Society, in 1966 shortly before decimalisation and at a time when interest in coins and numismatics in general was increasing and new clubs and societies were proliferating.
 As smaller local societies disappeared it was decided to change the name and widen the catchment area to the whole of the County and since then we have remained as one of the premier numismatic societies in the provinces.
 We are one of approximately sixty clubs which are affiliated to BANS (The British Association of Numismatic Societies) and we regularly support their annual congresses in the spring and their lecture courses in the autumn.
 We have run two congresses ourselves -at Clacton in 1979 and at Chelmsford in 1987.